 The Red, Orange, and Green Lines stop at Roosevelt Station, between State Street and Wabash Avenue, where transfers can be made to the #146 Inner Drive/Michigan Express bus, or walk east on Roosevelt Road through Museum Campus to the stadium.

-For more information on CTA, log on to TransitChicago.com.
+For more information on CTA, please visit TransitChicago.com.

 Pace – Soldier Field Express Buses